IBMDevConnect/cloudpakforappsbadge/lab-source-to-image/README.md

 ![s2i](images/s2i-image.png)

-The other images are the result of your previous deployments.
+The other images if appearing are the result of your previous deployments.

 ## 2. Deployment of the Microservice